zakkudo/api-tree/README.md

 - Use json schemas to ensure correct usage of the apis
 - Share authorization handling using a single location that can be updated dynamically
 - Share a single transform for the responses and request in a location that can be updated dynamically
+- Supports overloading the tree methods so that you can use the same method for getting a single item or a collection of items

 Install with: